getmanfred/contracts/README.md

 ## Change Log

 * 0.1 First Contracts Draft
+* 0.2 License info added

 ## License and Author Info

 Our contracts and the rest of content in this repository are available under de GNU Free Documentation License 1.3 (FDL 1.3).
 See LICENSE.txt for more information.

+Why we chose the FDL 1.3?

+* It's viral.
+If you fork and modify this docs, your docs will be open too.
+* This License preserves for the author and publisher a way to get credit for their work...
+* ... while not being considered responsible for modifications made by others.

-If you have any question, you can contact us using...
+If you have any further question, you can contact us using:

 * Email: hello@getmanfred.com
 * Twitter: https://twitter.com/getmanfred